LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/DialogflowVersion2.md

 {: .important}
-Following guide is going to present customization for the Google Dialogflow V2 behavior (intended for advance users) using [Dialogflow console](https://console.dialogflow.com/api-client/).
+Following guide is going to introduce how to implement functions specifically for **Dialogflow V2** using [Dialogflow console](https://console.dialogflow.com/api-client/).
 Continue if you are familiar and have access to [Dialogflow console](https://console.dialogflow.com/api-client/).

 ### Limitations

-#### Dialogflow Query length Limit
+#### Dialogflow V2 Query length Limit

 <div class="notice">
 The Dialogflow V2 service has a <a href="https://dialogflow.com/docs/reference/agent/query" target="_blank">limitation</a> on the length of the ‘query’ property.
 Any query longer than 255 characters will invoke a custom event in Dialogflow.